owlpharoah/b0nkers/README.md

 ## Overview

 b0nker is a minimal container runtime written in Rust.
-It implements the core mechanisms containers are built on directly, without a daemon, an image format, or an OCI runtime layer.
+It implements the core mechanisms containers are built on directly without a daemon, an image format, or an OCI runtime layer.
 Given a command, it creates a set of Linux namespaces, applies cgroup resource limits, constructs an isolated root filesystem using an overlay mount and pivot_root, and executes the command inside that environment.

 ## How it works